-• Alternative Street Standards: WSNA expressed concern over the "variance request" to street slope.
+Alternative Street Standards: WSNA expressed concern over the "variance request" to street slope.

-Staff Response: A variance is not required to allow the increase in slope for "Street A".
-The applicant submitted a request for an Alternative Street Standard pursuant to SRC 803.065.
-This chapter includes criteria for approval of an Alternative Street Standard; as discussed in the following analysis, staff finds these criteria have been met.
+Response: A variance is not required to allow the increase in slope for "Street A".
+The applicant submitted a request for an Alternative Street Standard pursuant to SRC 803.065, which were addressed with the analysis of the Alternative Street Standards and the Subdivision Approval Criteria in Section 9 of the decision.
+Additional concerns raised by WSNA include inclement weather days and emergency response time, and the effect on homeowner insurance rates in the area as a result.
+Salem Revised Code (SRC) 803.065 includes criteria for approval of an Alternative Street Standard and City Council finds these criteria have been met, as discussed in the analysis.
 In addition, the requested street grade (12 percent) does not exceed the maximum street grade allowed for emergency service access, which is 15 percent.
+Extreme weather events and insurance rates are not criteria for granting or denying alternative street standards or the associated subdivision tentative plan.